 PhD projects are available throughout the year, many of which are funded.
 Currently available projects are advertised in the PhD projects directory.

+Government loans have been available for postgraduate students studying doctoral level courses.
+Loans are non-means tested i.e. your incoming will not effect the amount that you receive and are available to students studying either part-time or full-time.
 Funding PhD study through a student loan is a big commitment and we would strongly recommend talking about this option with your proposed supervisor.

-International Students Alumni Rewards
+- International Students

 Rewards are available for all University of Sheffield graduates.
 Students must be self-funding and classified as overseas for fee purposes.
 Find out more here.